archibaldjarbee/Cloud-Computing-Project/README.md

 HEADER: Includes a project logo and a welcome message.
 NAVIGATION: Allows users to navigate between different sections of the website.
 MAIN CONTENT: Displays a YouTube video, project description, and post previews.
-FOOTER: Contains copyright information about the project.
+FOOTER: Contains copyright information about the project and the Author.

 TEAM MEMBERS